Valley Central History

 East Coldenham Elementary

 East Coldenham Elementary began the building process after the purchase of the Russell site and was opened in 1960.
-On November 16, 1989, a wind shear with tornado force winds of over 60 mph shattered the glass wall of the cafeteria just as 120 first and second graders were having lunch.
+On November 16, 1989, a wind shear with tornado-force winds of over 60 mph shattered the glass wall of the cafeteria just as 120 first and second-graders were having lunch.
 Seven children died under the collapsed wall that day, two more passed away from their injuries six days later.
 A kindergartner was also killed the same weekend and all ten children are remembered in a memorial garden, painting, and in awards and scholarships.
 The wall of the building was redesigned and rebuilt following the tragedy.

 Berea Elementary